 The Delta is also famed for its large numbers of elephant and hippo, while the ever-present predators make it nothing short of a safari wonderland.
 Its network of meandering waterways and sandy riverbanks supplies a quite exceptional location to explore.
 A highlight of any visit is a gentle excursion by mokoro, a dugout canoe made from a single tree – this is the perfect craft for negotiating the shallow waters of the delta, its streamlined shape gliding silently through the narrow channels, propelled along by a single boatman.
 Cruising at sunset, watching the herds of hippo and elephant bathing at the water’s edge, provides a magical end to a perfect day!

-Surrounded by permanent floodplains, Pelo Camp is classic Okavango, one of our favourite adventure camps in the area.
-Pom Pom or the fabulous Machaba Camp are also awesome!
+Surrounded by permanent floodplains, Pelo Camp is a classic Okavango, one of our favourite adventure camps in the area.
+Pom Pom or the fabulous Machaba Camp is also awesome!

 If you are interested in a canoe safari, just let one of our experts know here and they can help you plan your adventure today.